logosteach/computer-science-1-pubfunnels/unit_001/README.md

 - verify that Python was installed correctly by checking its version.
 - launch and navigate the IDLE (Integrated Development and Learning Environment) shell.
 - describe the basic layout and purpose of the IDLE interface.
+- articulate how the careful process of downloading Python only from the official, trustworthy source parallels the biblical truth that “faith comes from hearing” — just as we must receive software through the correct medium and verified source, so faith comes through hearing and believing the true gospel of Jesus Christ (Romans 10:17).

 ## Lesson 2 Objectives